 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-But then, things take a turn.
-You develop a rash that starts to itch like mad.
+But then, things take a turn for the worse after a few hours.
+You develop a blistering rash that itches and burns like mad.
 You start getting the chills and/or you get extremely thirsty.
-What could it be?
-These are a few possible symptoms of sun poisoning.
+You might even experience nausea.
+These are a few possible symptoms of what we know as sun poisoning.

 Symptoms of sun poisoning